-Created by bartender Alexis Osborne of Acorn in Denver, this warming drink evokes campfire chats and cold days when you're snuggled under a blanket with a good book.
-It's bright and flavorful with a fruity undertone.
-The fennel—which is good for bones, treating heart disease and possibly fighting cancer—proves mild and slightly minty but helps give the cocktail body and a slight clarifying aftertaste.
+Created by bartender Alexis Osborne of the now-closed Acorn in Denver, the Fennel Countdown is a warming drink that evokes campfire chats and cold days when you're snuggled under a blanket with a good book.
+With both rum and calvados as well as a unique clove liqueur, it’s bright and flavorful with a fruity undertone.
+The fennel proves mild and slightly minty but helps give the cocktail body and a slight clarifying aftertaste.

 Garnish with a lemon square studded with a whole clove.

-*Fennel syrup: Toast 4 oz fennel seeds.
-Add the fennel seeds, 8 oz sugar and 8 oz water to a pot, and bring to boil.
+*Fennel syrup: Toast 4 ounce fennel seeds.
+Add the fennel seeds, 8 ounces sugar and 8 ounces water to a pot, and bring to boil.
 Simmer for 15 minutes and strain.
-Makes 16 oz.
+Makes 16 ounces.